objectiv/objectiv-analytics/bach/docs/source/bach/data-stores.rst

 Google BigQuery
 ---------------
-Google BigQuery is supported via Snowplow.
-See the [BigQuery documentation on how to set it up](TODO LINK).
+Google BigQuery is supported via a Snowplow pipeline.
+See `how to set up Google BigQuery
+</docs/tracking/backend/snowplow/google-bigquery>`_.

 A few things are useful to keep in mind while modeling on BigQuery, see the tips below.